nihadenes/AsciCam/README.md

 ## Configurating the code.

-There are configuration vaiables that you can change between 129. and 135. lines.
+There are configuration variables that you can change between 129. and 135. lines.

 ### Meanings of the configuration variables.